barker1889/MVC-Monitor/README.md

 <h4>Roadmap</h4>
 * Application keys to prevent unauthorized applications posting to your monitor
 * User Login/Auth
-* Install as a windows service
+* Install as a windows service as well as MVC website
 * Update MVC and use web API controllers + all angular front end
-* SQL Repository + update database to use indexable field types
+* Replace NHibernate repository with raw SQL repository + update database to use indexable field types
 * Responsive layout
+* Reskin + use SASS to create theme sheet
+* Install scripts